Successful commissioning of the Heiligenborn Viaduct in Saxony, Germany

 The listed arched bridge, “Heiligenborn Viaduct”, in Waldheim, built in 1852 on the route between Riesa and Chemnitz, was comprehensively renovated and restored over a planning and construction period of only five years.
-The historic railroad viaduct is an extremely imposing structure.
+The historic railway viaduct is an extremely imposing structure.
 There are 36 smaller arches on the 12 piers of the stone arch viaduct.
 The vault masonry and the bridge piers are made of natural stones and bricks.

 On behalf of DB Netz AG, DB Engineering & Consulting was responsible for the entire construction management, from planning and construction to completion of the overall measures.
 Further planning services such as the final design, planning for building permit application, request for proposal planning, geotechnical and environmental expert opinions, as well as construction supervision services and waste disposal were provided under the lead management of DB Engineering & Consulting’s Southeast Region in Germany.
-Enjoy some impressions from the construction site, courtesy of DB Netz AG (only available in German):

 Construction measures at a glance

-Construction work on the 170-meter-long and 40-meter-high viaduct began in spring 2019.
+Construction work on the 170-meter-long and 40-meter-high railroad viaduct began in spring 2019.
 The partial replacement construction (new roadway trough) was carried out in 2 construction states starting in October 2019, each with a one-sided line closure lasting several months.

 The signaling requirements for these construction states in the line area between Waldheim and Mittweida had not been met until then.